efimsamoylov/e2e-pipeline-pds2026/README.md

 ### Disclaimer
 Please be aware that folders `Approach 6` , `Approach 6_updated` and `Approach 7` may not work since they are kind of legacy code.
 Some paths maybe hardcoded and broken.
-All you need to see the final results of our work are in `e2e_pipeline` and `Baseline`.
+All you need to see the final results of our work is in `e2e_pipeline` and `Baseline`.

 # **Baseline**